 The Team Behind the Technology at CBT

-Meet Lonnie Ludwig, Vice President of Solution Services at CBT.
+Meet Lonnie Ludwig, Vice President of Solution Development at CBT.
 Hear about what it means to be a Domain Expert Integrator, how we determine which partners to work with, and some insight into leading-edge tech trends!

 Can you pick one of CBT’s core values and explain why it resonates with you?